 Together students will explore the contemporary call to racial justice and healing, the histories of both the church and the U.S. Civil Rights movement, and what it means to live a life of Christian leadership and service.
-ENGAGE seeks to develop cultural competencies, compassion, and empathy in young people by means of shared narratives, conflict transformation skills, active listening, and constructive dialogue.
+Supported by Lily Endowment Inc, ENGAGE seeks to develop cultural competencies, compassion, and empathy in young people by means of shared narratives, conflict transformation skills, active listening, and constructive dialogue.

 Field trips to various sites along Nashville’s Civil Rights Trail will be part of students’ experiential and interactive learning.
 Stops may include:

 - The Civil Rights Reading Room at the Downtown Public Library

 - Sites of the 1960s Sit-In Movements and Freedom Rides

 - Fisk University’s Jubilee Hall and Memorial Chapel, plus a chance to view art and historical archives at the John Hope and Aurelia E. Franklin Library

 - Griggs Hall at American Baptist College, where John Lewis was a student

 - The Davidson County Courthouse and “Witness Walls”

 - Plus the opportunity to hear first hand accounts from those who participated in the 1950s-60s Freedom movement, and who continue to work for racial equity today in various ways

 Each stop on the Civil Rights tour immerses students, counselors, and faculty in intergenerational conversations rooted in that past struggle and challenges learners to think about the work that remains in our society.
 One former participant writes: “I was unprepared for the depth of emotional response, personal soul-searching and corporate reflection which this field trip invited [us] to enter into.”